<Match Preview>

 Q: The impression is that the central area was closed off in the Kashiwa match.
 I think there will be similar opponents in the future.
 How do you plan to solve that?

-A, of course, if the opponent closes the central space, it becomes important to push the opponent down by taking advantage of the space behind the opponent's defense.
-And if we can score the first goal, the opponent's game plan will change and their countermeasures will change, so it will be effective for us.
-In that sense, it is important to create opportunities and score the first goal as quickly as possible.
-For example, if we can score the first goal early on, the opponent team will have to take risks and play more aggressively.
-This may result in a decrease in our possession rate, but it may also create a game flow where our attacks become easier due to the opponent's offensive play.
-In the game against Iwata, we played very defensively and I think Iwata, who had been playing defensively, ended up winning because we couldn't create good attacks.
-Such things can happen in every game.
-Considering the long season, I think there is a connection between teams that attack more aggressively and climb up in the rankings.
-With the same theory, we want to take time to develop and grow this playing style.
-Because if the completion level of this playing style increases, the team will have a foundation to continue competing at the top for a long period of time.
-We are currently building that foundation.
+A, of course, if the opponent has eliminated the central space, it becomes important to utilize the space behind the opponent's defense to push them back.
+If we can score the first goal, the opponent's game plan will change, and their countermeasures will also shift, which will be beneficial for us.
+In that sense, creating chances and scoring the first goal as early as possible is crucial.
+For example, if we can score the first goal early on, the opposing team will have to take more risks and play more aggressively.
+This may lower our possession rate, but because the opponent is attacking, it could create a flow in the game that makes it easier for us to attack.
+In the match against Iwata, we were played very defensively, and we struggled to create good attacks, ultimately leading to Iwata, who played more defensively, winning the match.
+Such situations can occur in every game.
+Considering a long season, I believe there is a connection where teams that attack more aggressively will rise in the rankings.
+With the same theory, we want to take time to develop this play style.
+Because as the completeness of this play style increases, the team will have a foundation to continue competing at the top for a long time.
+We are currently building that base.

 Q: It was mentioned that what you have been able to do in practice recently is gradually starting to show in the matches.
 On the other hand, where do you feel the gap between the sense of accomplishment and the reality lies, considering that the results have not been forthcoming?

-A, it's very easy.
-For example, if a player who is injured or has been injured is fighting in perfect condition, is it really true that they have lost several consecutive games?
-The Fukuoka and Iwata matches may have had different developments.
-We also conceded a goal in the final stages of the Tosu match.
-Naturally, if the game results don't come with confidence, doubts will increase.
-I think that if we can achieve victory, it will be a tailwind and everything will go smoothly.
-On the other hand, even if the players have been playing well, if the results don't come, it becomes even more necessary for the players and fans/supporters to have confidence.
-If we had gained 3 more points in the last few games, I think people's reactions would have been significantly different.
-However, I am calm now.
-Because I clearly understand that the path we are taking is very important for this club and the right direction.
-It is necessary to endure and continue until we reach a level where no one has any doubts.
-I don't think anyone will remember the process of reaching that point when we can consistently play well.
-A top club will be considered a big failure even if it finishes in 4th place.
-On the other hand, for us, finishing in 4th place will be evaluated as a good result.
+It's very simple.
+For example, if players who were injured or are currently injured are fighting in perfect condition, would we really have experienced a series of losses in the last few matches?
+The matches against Fukuoka and Iwata might have had different outcomes.
+In the match against Tosu, we also conceded a goal in the final moments.
+Naturally, when the results of the matches do not follow, confidence is lost and doubts increase.
+I believe that if we could achieve victories, we would have a tailwind, and everything would progress smoothly.
+On the other hand, even if good plays are made, when the results do not follow, it becomes increasingly necessary to encourage both the players and the fans/supporters to have confidence.
+If we had taken 3 more points in the last few matches, I think people's reactions would have changed significantly.
+However, I am calm right now.
+This is because I clearly understand that the path we are currently on is very important for this club and is heading in the right direction.
+It is necessary to endure and move forward until we reach a level where no one has doubts.
+When we are able to consistently perform well, I don't think anyone will remember the process it took to get there.
+Top clubs are evaluated as having failed significantly even if they finish in 4th place.
+On the other hand, for us, finishing in 4th place would be considered a not bad result.

 [Player Interview]